 The verse at first is used to exclude others, but by the end it is used to include ourselves on the deepest level.
 The one who is transformed is the teacher.

-One more less obvious meaning of one of the fours of the haggadah: we usually think that the children are in some kind of decreasing order of virtue or intellect, with the first being the best.
+Another less obvious meaning of one of the fours of the haggadah: we usually think that the four children are in some kind of decreasing order of virtue or intellect, with the wise one being the best.
 It can actually be seen as the opposite: the "wise one" is at the bottom, unable to penetrate the meaning because he cannot see more than the rules.
-The response he gets, "explain to him the laws until 'we don't add after the Pesach offering an afikoman' ", represents an acceptance of the fact that this one cannot reach towards redemption.
-The wicked one has entered the gates, understanding that avodah/service must mean something, though he/she is too full of ego to easily partake.
-The simple one and the one who doesn't know to ask have reached higher states, and the one who doesn't know to ask is closest to enlightenment and redemption.
+The response he gets, "explain to him the laws until 'we don't add after the Pesach offering an afikoman' ", represents an acceptance of the fact that this one is not ready to reach towards redemption.
+The wicked one has entered the gates, understanding that avodah/service must mean something more, though he/she is too full of ego to easily partake.
+The simple one and the one who doesn't know to ask have reached higher states, and one might even say that the one who doesn't know to ask is closest to enlightenment and redemption.
 But each of these is no more than a symbol for who we each are at different times.
 If we truly reach the level of "in every generation one must see him/herself as if he/she left Egypt" – which comes when all four children, i.e. all parts of ourselves, are brought together into the experience – then we have attained the purpose of the seder.